Phone bill assistance or free government phones in New Jersey.

 There are numerous conditions in place, and the program is limited in scope.
-Applications are reviewed and processed by the state (in applying for NJ SHARES) or your phone company, if applying for the communications Lifeline program.
-Any type of aid will also only last for one year and recipients will need to reapply each year.
+Applications are reviewed and processed by the state (in applying for NJ SHARES) or your phone company.
+This process is done if applying for the communications Lifeline program.
+Any type of financial aid will also only last for one year and recipients will need to reapply each year.
 More details on who it can help in New Jersey, as well as some general guidelines on the application process, is below.

 There are a few forms of assistance provided by Lifeline.
 They include the following.

-A number of conditions are place.
-In order to receive a check from the state which will help with paying their natural gas or electric bills, the applicant must meet some or maybe all of the following.
+A number of conditions are place in order to get a free smart phone or tablet.
+In order to receive a check from the state which will help with paying their bills, the applicant must meet some or maybe all of the following.
 They must be either enrolled, or meet the requirements of PAAD, or Pharmaceutical Assistance to the Aged and Disabled.
-Or the applicant can be enrolled into Medical Assistance Only (MAO), taking part in New Jersey Care, or be receiving Medical Assistance to the Aged.
+Or the applicant can be enrolled into Medical Assistance Only (MAO), SNAP food stamps, taking part in New Jersey Care, or be receiving Medical Assistance to the Aged.

-If you are in the process of applying for these benefits, then that may be enough to qualify for Lifeline.
+If you are in the process of applying for these benefits, then that may be enough to qualify for Lifeline and a free iPhone or government tablet.
 Ask the state or NJ SHARES when applying for any type of public aid if this applies to you.
 Also, people that receive SSI - Supplemental Security Income will also have the benefits automatically provided to them.

-Lifeline also helps with telephone bills.
+Lifeline also helps with paying telephone bills or giving out free phones.
 This is run in partnership with NJ SHARES as well as cellular or other phone companies, such as Verizon, AT&T, Sprint, and others.
 The goal of this communication component is to ensure that New Jersey residents have a phone in an emergency, so the program can help reduce a customer’s bills to make them more affordable.

 This communication program can be a little more inclusive than the one that is for electric bills.
 The savings on phone bills can be provided to those that receive federal government aid, including food stamps (SNAP), Home Energy Assistance Program, Section 8 Federal Public Housing Rental Program, General Assistance, free lunches, Medicaid and others.
 There is also an income component, and New Jersey residents facing poverty or that are low income may also receive help with their phone bills, even if it is a wireless unit.
 In addition, the state will also put priority on both seniors as well as people that are enrolled into PADD.